AckeeCZ/ackee-android-snapshots/README.md

 The framework is designed with extensibility in mind, using a modular architecture:

-- Core module defines the base interfaces (`SnapshotEngine`, `SnapshotStrategy`) and common testing infrastructure
+- `framework` module defines the base interfaces (`SnapshotEngine`, `SnapshotStrategy`) and common testing infrastructure
-- Paparazzi module provides a concrete implementation of the snapshot engine using Paparazzi
+- `paparazzi` module provides a concrete implementation of the snapshot engine using Paparazzi
-- Common module contains shared code for preview annotations
+- `annotations` module contains shared code for preview annotations
 - Additional snapshot engine implementations can be added by implementing the `SnapshotEngine` interface

 ## Features